chauff/cse1500-web-transcripts/_lectures/http.md

 Telnet **opens a TCP connection to a web server** (this requires a port number, for now just take this information as-is, you will learn more about port numbers in a bit) and anything you type into the telnet terminal is sent to the server.
 The server treats telnet as a web client and all returned data is displayed on the terminal.

-🚩 While telnet is easy to use (as you will see in this activity), **it is not capable of dealing with https** (i.e. **secure** http).
+:cookie: While telnet is easy to use (as you will see in this activity), **it is not capable of dealing with https** (i.e. **secure** http).
 Keep this in mind when you are trying this activity with web resources of your own.
 If you want to practice HTTP requests *over https*, you need to use [openssl](https://www.openssl.org/) instead of telnet.

 Ok, back to telnet!